johnshearing/bioelectocracy/README.md

   ### What form of governance most widens the scope of who each of us consider to be neighbors across all categories and demographics?
   ### What form of governance transmits local stresses globally to all communities and encourages all communities to take local action with solutions that scale in response.

+The problem of trust:
+Short term stress such as exercise is good for organisms.
+Long term stress such as living in chronic fear or rage causes early death.
+If Mac is to feel a sense of peace as this child develops, then its cells must have a sense of trust for each other.
+This is true even if if there are no current physical stressors such as war or famine.
+Citizens in the United States no longer trust our central bank controlled government (CBCG).
+Our CBCG is a macro-organism too, although not has large as Mac.
+We know that the CBCG spreads war, famine, disease and instability in order to feed.
+How can Blockchain Technology (AKA Trustless Technology) be used to restore trust at the citizen level and a sense of peace for Mac so that it can grow normally, and without becoming psychotic?

 ---

 ---